eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 example:

--   The current PID(s) or attestation(s) are near the end of their validity period, or the Wallet Unit is running out of once-only attestations.
+-   The current PID(s) or attestation(s) are near the end of their technical validity period, or the Wallet Unit is running out of once-only attestations.
 See section 3.2.

 -   The value of one or more of the attributes in the PID or attestation